rakkatak/sandbox/restaurant-menu/README.md

 by Anita Katakkar

-This is an application used to display a restaurant menu by first showing a landing page.
-The user can then click on the 'View Menu' link to view menu categories.
-When a category is clicked, all the menu items that fall under that category will be displayed.
+This is an application used to display a restaurant menu.
+The user will initially be presented with a landing page.
+The user can then click on the 'View Menu' link to view the menu categories.
+When a category is clicked, all of the menu items that fall under that category will be displayed.

 The application was built using Angular and I was required to use Angular 1.5 due some environment constraints.
 In order to come closer to the style of Angular 2, components were used.